ryanj14/react-portfolio/README.md

 I'm not using Redux-form so everything is in an uncontrolled state, in regards to form handling.

 Known issues:
-- Localstorage stores an array of objects within the array.
+- Redux stores an empty object after pressing the back button.
+- No notifications for email sent or error message.
+- Date is not showing in the blog post.

 The technologies being used: